nebrius/jsfest-nodebot/README.md

 However, trust is hard won yet easily lost.
 I will be following GitHub over the coming months, and if there is demonstrable change for the better in there company culture, then I will consider returning.
 Until then, I will be self-hosting my repos using GitLab at [https://gitlab.theoreticalideations.com/public/projects](https://gitlab.theoreticalideations.com/public/projects)

+I have laid out my reasons for leaving in more detail [on my blog](https://theoreticalideations.com/2014/05/01/why-im-leaving-github/).

 Bryan Hughes
 April 30th, 2014